KxSystems/protobufkdb/README.md

 #### Docker - Linux

-A sample docker file is provided in the `docker_linux` directory to create a CentOS 7 environment (including downloading and building the protocol buffers runtime from source) before building and installing the kdb+ `protobufkdb` interface.
+A sample docker file is provided in the `docker_linux` directory to create a Ubuntu 18.04 LTS environment (including downloading and building the protocol buffers runtime from source) before building and installing the kdb+ `protobufkdb` interface.

-The `PROTOBUFKDB_SOURCE` and `QHOME_LINUX` directories are specified at the top of `protobufkdb_build.bat`, which sets up the environment specified in `Dockerfile.build` and invokes `protobufkdb_build.sh` to build the interface.
+For Docker Windows, the `PROTOBUFKDB_SOURCE` and `QHOME_LINUX` directories are specified at the top of `protobufkdb_build.bat`, which sets up the environment specified in `Dockerfile.build` and invokes `protobufkdb_build.sh` to build the interface.

 ## Protobuf / Kdb Mappings